Ice-and-Rock/AppleMail.Signature/README.md

-# AppleMail.Signiture
+# AppleMail.Signature

 ### A repo for HTML custom build Apple.Mail signatures.

 [Follow me here...](https://github.com/login?return_to=https%3A%2F%2Fgithub.com%2FIce-and-Rock)

-Knowing the basics of software developemnt and how to access commands and controls can take you to some strange places.
+Knowing the basics of software development and how to access commands and controls can take you to some strange places.
 I had this issue recently trying to create a 'signature' with the Mail App on my Macbook 🤨

 There are various websites that allow you to create signatures that can be added to your signature selector in the App.
-A problem arrises, however, when you come to import them.
+A problem arises, however, when you come to import them.
 They never seem to work correctly once imported; from broken links, styles and colours not working to the layout going bananas! 🍌

 Many of these services then offer a <code>Premium</code> subscription which allows the code to work on more platforms and the options to add more styles. **No thanks!**